ICSD 2017 Conference, Rome, Italy

 - Remember that your presentation cannot be scheduled until your registration is complete and fully paid.

 - Note your presentation date: Depending on when you submitted your proposal and completed registration, your presentation will appear in either the draft program (posted 3 weeks prior to the conference start date).

 - Title of Proposal

 - Presentation Type: (paper, poster,)

-- Longer Description: A concise description of the purpose, methods, and implications of your scholarly work.
+- Longer Description (Abstract): A description of the purpose, methods, and implications of your scholarly work.
 This will be used to evaluate and place your work in the appropriate session.
 If your paper is subsequently published as an article in the journal, this will serve as the Abstract (may be revised prior to publication).
 Recommended length 150-200 words.